 That one is true.
 At least to begin with.
 It’s a daunting task trying to understand and decipher the “codes”.
 But once you “get it” the Subway is really quite easy.
 A good tourist map makes the experience a lot easier.
 Ask your Concierge for one, if you don’t get presented one automatically.

 You can now view the Live MTA Subway map here.
-This fully interactive Map has all the Stops and lives availability of every train on the system.
+This fully interactive Map has all the Stops and live availability of every train on the system.
 The lines are color-coded and getting around on the Subway has never been easier.

 As you can see on the Map Most stations are Street Named so you use the Grid system in exactly the same way.
 If you are heading south the street numbers got down, heading north they go up.

 The big disadvantage of the Subway is many of the lines only really run north to south.
 This is fine for most journeys but if you are traveling a long way east to west the Subway is of less use, and remember Manhattan can be 2+ miles Across in places.
 We either just hike the necessary blocks or if it’s a particularly far jump in a Cab/Uber.

 One of the things that are often overlooked about subway travel and where a lot of people fall down is the fact you will have been spun around and never really know where you are when you emerge from the depths.
 Always take a minute or two to orientate yourself.
 Work out where is north and south, east and west using the Grid system.
 It’s easy to get a bit flustered and think you are lost.
 But once you have righted yourself you will be back on track in no time.

 Subway fares are fairly straightforward, it’s $2.75 per trip via a Metro card.
 You just buy your card ($1 one-off fee) and then add money to it.
 Every time you swipe $2.75 is removed from the balance.
 You get one Free Transfer from Subway to Bus, bus to bus, or Bus to Subway within Two Hours of starting your trip.